orlin/bon/README.md

 To customize anything, including all the paths / file names, refer to your own script in `package.json` - e.g. `"bin": { "clirest" : "./bin/clier.sh" }`, and
 source bon with it.
-Here is some example code:
+Here is how that is done:

 ```bash
 #!/usr/bin/env bash